(This is a realistic account of the writer, Regel Javines, in his journey as iskolar ng bayan in PUP back in 2003–2007)

 Since 2000 right after I graduated from high school, I have been working a lot and hard.
 Then in the late quarter of 2002, while working as a service crew in Wendy’s SM Bicutan, I decided to take the PUP College Entrance Test (PUPCET) in PUP-Taguig Campus.

 As a service crew, I only have to work four hours a day.
 Since SM Bicutan and PUP-Taguig Campus are just nearby, it wasn’t as cumbersome as I thought first to apply for PUPCET.
-I have no routine or any sort of preparations for the incoming PUPCET.
+I have no routine or any sort of preparation for the incoming PUPCET.
 I just had this confidence to either top the entrance exams or pass the tests fairly well.

 PUPCET core competencies